 That means we need an Australian as our head of state.

 In 2020 Australians should be asked two simple questions in a national vote: Do you want Australia to have an Australian as our head of state?
 How do you want Australia's head of state to be chosen?
 In that vote, the ARM plans to campaign for a yes vote on the first and pledges to be bound by the outcome of the second.

 With those two questions answered, a referendum question should be prepared and put to the people in 2022.

 A referendum to change our politics, to modernise our constitution, to remove alien traditions of heredity and prejudice.
-To be an Australian Republic.
+A vote to have an Australian as our head of state and to become an Australian Republic.